ByteChkR/BadScript/docs/Setup.md

 ________

 ## Install on Windows
 1 .
-Download Build and Extract
+Build the Project with `dotnet publish -c Release -r "win-x64"`

+2 .
+Move Build to desired install directory

 Optional Steps:

-2 .
+3 .
 Add BS Shell Opener by writing a small powershell script with content.
 Usage: `PS> . <path/to/script>`

 ```powershell
 # Path of the Install Directory(location of bs.exe)